-- A. "Criminal gang," as used in this policy, means a group with at least three (3) members that specifically: - 1. either: a. promotes, sponsors, or assists in, or b. participates in, or - 2. requires as a condition of membership, or continued membership, the commission of a felony or an act that would be a felony if committed by an adult or the offense of battery (IC 35-42-2-1) - B. "Criminal gang activity," as used in this policy, means to: - 1. actively participate in a criminal gang - 2. knowingly or intentionally commit an act: - a. with the intent to benefit, promote, or further the interests of a criminal gang - b. for the purpose of increasing the person's own standing or position within a criminal gang - 3. knowingly or intentionally solicit, recruit, entice, or intimidate another person to join a criminal gang or remain in a criminal gang - 4. threaten another person because the other person: - a. refuses to join a criminal gang - b. has withdrawn from a criminal gang - c. wishes to withdraw from a criminal gang when engaged in by a student who attends a corporation school.
+- 1. "Criminal gang," as used in this policy, means a group with at least three (3) members that specifically: - a. either: 1. promotes, sponsors, or assists in, or 2. participates in, or - b. requires as a condition of membership or continued membership the commission of a felony or an act that would be a felony if committed by an adult or the offense of battery (IC 35-42-2-1) - 2.
+"Criminal gang activity," as used in this policy, means to: - a. actively participate in a criminal gang - b. knowingly or intentionally commit an act: - 1. with the intent to benefit, promote, or further the interests of a criminal gang - 2. for the purpose of increasing the person's own standing or position within a criminal gang - c. knowingly or intentionally solicit, recruit, entice, or intimidate another person to join a criminal gang or remain in a criminal gang - d. threaten another person because the other person: - 1. refuses to join a criminal gang - 2. has withdrawn from a criminal gang - 3. wishes to withdraw from a criminal gang when engaged in by a student who attends a corporation school.

-Procedures for Reporting and Investigating Suspected Criminal Gang Activity appropriate action to maintain a safe and secure school environment, including providing appropriate intervention services.
+Procedures for Reporting and Investigating Suspected Criminal Gang Activity

 All corporation employees shall report any incidence of suspected criminal gang activity to the principal or Director of Social and Student Services and/or designee.
 As well, students and parents, who choose to do so, may report an incident of criminal gang activity to the principal.
-The principal and the Director of Social and Student Services may take
+The principal and the Director of Social and Student Services may take appropriate action to maintain a safe and secure school environment, including providing appropriate intervention services.